 Crypto is, at the core (at least right now), a blended game of musical chairs and hot potato.

-Crypto seems to be an imagination-fueled playground built by very smart but disenfranchised people, backed by highly biased incentives, and it is being spread like a virus via copious schilling, social bot accounts promoting it like crazy, outright scams, FOMO, and a LOT more dirty tactics besides.
+Crypto seems to be an imagination-fueled playground built by very smart but disenfranchised people (betting against the existing system regardless of the consequences to others), backed by highly biased incentives, and it is being spread like a virus via copious schilling, social bot accounts promoting it like crazy, outright scams, FOMO, and a LOT more dirty tactics besides.

 The wild fucking west.

-But so much of the crypto space as presently executed is a swamp full of idiots and greed, and is a FAR cry from something useful and worthwhile to humanity.
-It’s not a space I personally want to play in, and at present I believe it’s net-negative overall, but perhaps that will change in the future ¯\_(ツ)_/¯
+But so much of the crypto space as presently executed is a swamp full of idiots, mimetic horse shit, and greed, and is a FAR cry from something useful and worthwhile to humanity.
+It’s not a space I personally want to play in, and at present I believe it’s net-negative overall, but perhaps that will change in the future.

 Too much of the space is not focused on providing real value, but on providing value to themselves at the expense of others.
 Those who get in early shill like crazy and get rich off those who come in later, kicking the can down the road.